 To participate in the EOPS/CARE Programs, you must meet the guidelines below:

-- Must apply for Financial Aid using the FAFSA, Free Application for Federal Student Aid (completed at the Financial Aid office on Campus).
+- Must apply for Financial Aid using the FAFSA, Free Application for Federal Student Aid.
 Please be sure to do this at least 2 weeks prior to applying to EOPS/CARE.

 - Qualify for California College Promise Grant (replacing Board of Governors Enrollment Fee Waiver)